Opal Lee: Activism

 Lee is also a founding board member of Transform 1012 N. Main Street, a coalition of Fort Worth nonprofit and arts organizations working to turn a former Ku Klux Klan auditorium into the Fred Rouse Center and Museum for Arts and Community Healing.
 Rouse, a Black man, was lynched by a Fort Worth mob in 1921.
 Transform 1012 N. Main Street was formed in 2019, and announced the acquisition of the building in January 2022.

 Lee was named the 2021 "Texan of the Year" by The Dallas Morning News for her activism on behalf of Black Texans.
 She was also included in the 2021 book Unsung Heroes for operating a food bank, farm, and community garden throughout the COVID-19 pandemic.
+In 2024, Lee was awarded the Presidential Medal of Freedom by President Joe Biden.